 Install Renewables for Your Home

 The Massachusetts Clean Energy Center (MassCEC) runs the renewable incentives programs including Commonwealth Solar and Commonwealth Wind, which were formerly hosted by the Massachusetts Technology Collaborative.
-Through these programs you can receive up to $8,500 for a photovoltaic system or up to $40,000 for a micro-wind installation.
+Through these programs you can receive attractive incentives for installing renewables.
 MassCEC also launched the Commonwealth Solar Hot Water program for residential and multi-family (1 to 4 unit) homes.
 Qualifying participants can receive up to 50% back on their solar hot water system purchase through various incentives.

 An experienced contractor can help you navigate the grant application and installation process.
 SEBANE and NESEA both offer directories of qualified solar installers, and NESEA’s “green pages” also include contractors for wind, geothermal and more.